Greater Mid-Atlantic News Digest 8:30 a.m.

 IN BRIEF:

+—OFFICER CHARGED_A police officer in Virginia has been charged with assault after authorities said he forced a handcuffed man to the ground when no force was necessary.

-—RACIAL INJUSTICE-ACLU LAWSUIT_Lawyers from the Virginia branch of the American Civil Liberties Union have filed an emergency request to bar police from using chemical irritants or other devices to disperse protesters.
+—RACIAL INJUSTICE-TEAR GAS_A judge has denied an emergency request by lawyers from the Virginia branch of the American Civil Liberties Union to bar police from using chemical irritants or other devices to disperse protesters.

 MARYLAND/ DELAWARE